gradle/gradle/design-docs/features/build-platform/README.md

 This milestone builds on top of the existing build platform infrastructure.
 The user can declare the Gradle version used for the project.
 The `wrapper` task uses the Gradle version definition to provide a default value for the Gradle distribution URL.

-**The functionality of the milestone eliminates the need for installing the Gradle runtime for a project by deriving the Gradle version from the build platform definition.
+**The functionality of the milestone eliminates the need for installing the Gradle runtime for a project by deriving the Gradle version from the build platform definition.**
-The need for a custom Gradle distribution is completely eliminated.**

 _End user perspective:_